Mtbred/esp32brewkettle/README.md

 - Adafruit Max 31865 Amplifier: https://www.adafruit.com/product/3328
 - various wires and pins/headers
 - All but one components are mounted using M2 screws and nuts (the XLR  receptacle is attached using M3 screws/nuts).
+- v2 makes use of 8x2mm magnets (8 of them): https://a.co/d/6sLEmh9

 #### Case
-Printed on my Ender3 V2 using Elegoo PLA with a standard quality profile in Cura.
+The Original was printed on my Ender3 V2 using Elegoo PLA with a standard quality profile in Cura.
 - Infill: 20%
 - layer height: 0.2mm
 - Nozzle size: 0.4mm
 - wall count: 3
 - supports: ZigZag

+v2 was printed on my new Bambu Labs P1S using PETG-CF with some tweaked profiles with a hardened 0.4mm nozzle.
+Feel free to reach out if you want any of the profile configurations.

+v2 of the case upgrades from a press fit connection to using 8x2mm magnets to hold it together as well as a redesign of the cable tie mounts so that they can print without supports.

 #### Wiring Diagram
 WIP